saisharan98/PreQL-P2/README.md

 #### Checking for duplicate IDs
 We run a select query to check if there are any records in any of the four tables `Sales`, `Employees`, `Customers`, `Products` that have duplicate IDs.
+None were found.
 #### Checking for duplicate rows
 This is to check if there are duplicate rows that might have different IDs but are similar in every other attribute.
+We did find one row in the Customers table, belonging to a 'Stephanie Smith', which was an exact replica of itself.
 #### Checking for datetime formatting
 The `Sales` table contains the date of the transaction and is formatted as timestamp.
 We do a sanity check on this attribute to ensure that there were not any formatting discrepancies.
 #### Checking for lower/upper case consistency
 In all of these tables, there are mutliple attributes of type string.
 For these attributes, we check to ensure that there are no inconsistencies in the case of these strings.
+As part of this, we found that the `region` field in the `employees` table has one region in two different cases: East and east, which we've corrected.
 #### Table-specific checks
 Apart from the general tests that we run for each table, we run table-specific tests **Sales**: We found that roughly 50% of the records have the same quantity as the productID.